 - Use tools like SEMrush and Ahrefs to research your competitors’ marketing strategies, sales operations, and SEO performance.

-- Study their market positioning to understand how they attract potential customers.
+- Study their market positioning to understand how they attract new customers.

 - Identify gaps where your startup can provide more value or target even more underserved markets.